 We approximate the covariance between BB bandpowers as completely diagonal, and we take the variance of bandpowers from the set of 200 noisy simulations as our estimate of the diagonal variances.
 There are two sets of covariances: those that use TE input skies and thus naturally account for the noise variance and the variance from T and E leakage, and those that use TEB input skies, which additionally account for variance from true BB power.
-The TE variances are useful for rejecting the $C^{BB}=0$ hypothesis.
+The TE variances are useful for rejecting the $C^{BB} = 0$ hypothesis.
 The TEB variances are only slightly larger than the TE variances, at most 20% larger, implying that noise power dominates over signal power, as expected.

 We have used the noisy simulated bandpowers to assess the validity of the diagonal covariance approximation.
-We attempted to measure the covariance between off-diagonal spectral combinations, e.g., $(95 \, \text{GHz} \times 95 \, \text{GHz})$ and $(95 \, \text{GHz} \times 95 \, \text{GHz})$ 150 GHz), or between neighboring l -bins.
+We attempted to measure the covariance between off-diagonal spectral combinations e.g., (95 GHz \times 95 GHz) and (95 GHz × 150 GHz), or between neighboring l -bins.
 In each case, the distribution of covariance estimates is consistent with zero.
-This is not surprising given that the covariance is dominated by noise power and the noise is expected to be uncorrelated between spectral bands and between \(\ell \)-bins.
-We have also explicitly tested the importance of the off-diagonal covariance terms at $(95 \times 95) \times (95 \times 150)$ and $(150 \times 150) \times$ (95×150) .
-We estimated these terms using an analytic approximation, altered the covariance matrix accordingly, and found that the main result of this work, the constraint on the amplitude of lensing B-mode power, changed by $\sim 0.1\sigma$.
+This is not surprising given that the covariance is dominated by noise power and the noise is expected to be uncorrelated between spectral bands and between l -bins.
+We have also explicitly tested the importance of the off-diagonal covariance terms at $(95 \times 95) \times (95 \times 150)$ and $(150 \times 150) \times (95 \times 150)$.
+We estimated these terms using an analytic approximation, altered the covariance matrix accordingly, and found that the main result of this work, the constraint on the amplitude of lensing B-mode power, changed by ~0.1 σ .
 For simplicity, we do not include these off-diagonal terms.

-We note that our simulation input skies contain Gaussian realizations of lensed BB power and therefore do not account for the ~20% inter- l -bin correlation present for non-Gaussian, truly lensed B modes (Benoit-Lévy et al. 2012).
-Given that the non-Gaussian structure leads to a 20% bin-bin correlation on a source of power (lensed BB power) that itself contributes only 10%-20% of the bandpower variance, we ignore the non-Gaussian contribution in our TEB variances.
+We note that our simulation input skies contain Gaussian realizations of lensed BB power and therefore do not account for the ~20% inter- l -bin correlation present for non-Gaussian, truly-lensed B-modes (Benoit-Lévy et al. 2012).
+Given that the non-Gaussian structure leads to a 20% bin-bin correlation on a source of power (lensed BB power) that itself contributes only 10-20% of the bandpower variance, we ignore the non-Gaussian contribution in our TEB variances.

-Finally, we note that, because our simulations were free of foreground power, we have slightly underestimated the BB variance.
-Power from randomly distributed, polarized point sources should be negligible; even the upper limits of the Poisson powers considered in Section 6 are <1% of the data noise power.
+Finally we note that, because our simulations were free of foreground power, we have slightly underestimated the BB variance.
+Power from randomly distributed, polarized point sources should be negligible; even the upper limit of the Poisson powers considered in Section 6 are < 1% of the data noise power.
 Variance from polarized galactic dust should also be small compared to the noise power.
-For our nominal dust model described in Section 6.1, the dust power is approximately 1% of the noise power in the lowest l -bin of the 150 GHz × 150 GHz spectrum, and smaller elsewhere.
+For our nominal dust model described in Section 6.1, the dust power is approximately 1% of the noise power in the lowest l -bin of the 150 GHz \times 150 GHz spectrum, and smaller elsewhere.